flammie/omorfi/README.md

 - `omorfi-generate.sh`: generate word-forms from omor descriptions
 - `omorfi-segment.sh`: morphologically segment word-forms one per line
 - `omorfi-spell.sh`: spell-check and correct word-forms one per line
+- `omorfi-disambiguate-text.sh`: analyse text and disambiguate using VISL CG-3

 These scripts are enough for basic usage including scientific use for re-production of published results, but lack many additional features like more